-R&I activities are performed by members other than the Union and any other eligible entity cofunded by the S2R JU in accordance with its budget availabilities and in compliance with the Horizon 2020 Regulation6 and its Rules of Participation7.
+R&I activities are performed by members other than the Union and any other eligible entity co-funded by the S2R JU in accordance with its budget availabilities and in compliance with the Horizon 2020 http://ec.europa.eu/transport/modes/rail/doc/2015-03-31-decisionn4-2015-adoption-s2r-masterplan.pdf

+Regulation and its Rules of Participation.
 To this end, the S2R JU shall organise calls for proposals for supporting the R&I activities and/or call for tenders, as needed.